mfwre/rsincron/README.md

 - [ ] cleanup and reorganize code to allow more modularity
 - [ ] write documentation
 - [x] implement [XDG specification](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html) (perhaps using [this](https://docs.rs/xdg/latest/xdg/index.html)?)

-### Currently working on
-Some sort of runtime checks:
-- [ ] loop checks for missed folders, if recursion is on, and adds them to the active watches
-- [ ] loop checks for removed folders

 ## About